Part 1: Getting To Know Quiet, Easy To Use Mobile Shared Storage

 Jellyfish Mobile systems run Centos Linux (version 7.3 or later) and have a customized back-end admin GUI called ShareOS.

 The Jellyfish Mobile comes ready to support SMB, NFS, CIFS, iSCSI protocols as well as FTP and SSH login for remote connectivity.

-Coming Up in Part 2: Essential Admin & The Jellyfish As Resolve Postgres Database Server
+Coming Up In Future Parts: Essential Admin & The Jellyfish As Resolve Postgres Database Server

-Now that we’ve explored the essentials of the design of the Lumaforge Jellyfish Mobile, in part two we’ll take a look at the back end of a Jellyfish system.
+Now that we’ve explored the essentials of the design of the Lumaforge Jellyfish Mobile, in future parts we’ll take a look at the back end of a Jellyfish system.
 While Lumaforge does a tremendous amount of work to preconfigure and help you avoid even having to go the backend in the first place there will be times you’ll want to dive in to adjust some settings.

 What’s great is that the back-end is clean, simple and intuitive.

 One of the specific things I want to discuss about the back end of a Jellyfish is setting it up to act as a Resolve Postgres Database server.